Question: At what point does the yearly mileage I put on my car impact my insurance premiums?

 Answer: Some car insurance companies offer discounts to motorists who drive fewer miles.
 As mileage rises, at a certain point — it differs from company to company — you no longer qualify for a discount, which means your rates go up.

 For example, some insurance companies’ discount cutoff is 15,000; others are much lower at 7,500 and under.
 How you get the discount varies, too.
-With some insurance companies, you just estimate the mileage you put on your car each year.
+With some insurance companies, you estimate the mileage you put on your car each year.
 Other car insurance providers may offer you a discount only if they track your annual mileage.

-Other insurers offer usage-based insurance (UBI) plans that track your mileage and driving behavior with a telematics device and offer you discounts.
+Other insurers offer usage-based insurance (UBI) plans that track your mileage and driving behavior with a telematics device and offer discounts.
 Check out PAYD plans to determine if any work for you.

 Asking for a low-mileage discount may help you determine if you can reduce your auto insurance rates enough to make carpooling or mass transit worth the time and effort.